Quality of life comparison

 United States has a top tax rate of 39.6% as of 2016.
 In Latvia, the top tax rate is 23.0% as of 2016.

-United States has a GDP per capita of $57,300, while in Latvia, the GDP per capita is $25,700.
+United States has a GDP per capita of $59,800 as of 2017, while in Latvia, the GDP per capita is $27,700 as of 2017.

-In United States, there are approximately 12.5 babies per 1,000 people.
-In Latvia, that number is 9.9 babies per 1,000 people.
+In United States, there are approximately 12.4 babies per 1,000 people as of 2020.
+In Latvia, there are 9.2 babies per 1,000 people as of 2020.

 United States has a total of 19,924 km of coastline.
 In Latvia, that number is 498 km.

 The statistics above were calculated using the following data sources: State Revenue Service, Latvia, The World Factbook, Internal Revenue Service.

 Latvia: At a glance